secondspass/power_outages_medically_vulnerable_populations/README.md

 3. Can you show the average number of customers without power per county during the heatwave?
 Can you show it visually, a few charts showing some subset of days in June 17-24 showing the top X counties?
 (Data sets: eaglei_outages_2016.csv)
     1. To show how the power outage numbers during a heatwave differ from days when there wasn't a heatwave, can you determine what the average number of customers without power per county is during a time period there wasn't a heatwave?
 And can you include that information in your charts?
-    2. Or do you think it would be better to compare outage numbers qith the county population (from `county_population_by_year.csv`) or with number of customers from 2023 (`county_customers_2023.csv`).
+    2. Or do you think it would be better to compare outage numbers with the county population (from `county_population_by_year.csv`) or with number of customers from 2023 (`county_customers_2023.csv`).
 Pick whichever you think makes sense but make sure you talk about your reasoning when you present it.
+Remember the note that data sometimes might be missing.

 4. Do counties with higher DME reliant populations have higher average power outages i.e. is there a correlation?
 Can you use one of the statistical tests you learned to identify this correlation?
 (Datasets: 2016_HHSemPOWERMapHistoricalDataset.xlsx and eaglei_outages_2016.csv)
     1. Remember that correlation doesn't imply causation.
 We're only trying to see if there is a statistically significant relationship between these two values.

 5. Can you generate an interactive map showing, for a given day, the counties with the highest temperatures along with their average power outage size for that day, and the size of the DME reliant population of that county?
 (Datasets: eaglei_outages_2016.csv, CtyAvTemp6XY16.csv where XY is 17,18,19,...,24, 2016_HHSemPOWERMapHistoricalDataset.xlsx)
+    1. Can you generate maps for some of the other questions you answered?

 6. Try submitting a couple of jobs to the Perlmutter supercomputer.
 See 6_MPI_Intro.ipynb for more information.